kristopolous/ytmix/README.md

 A set of previews for recent playlists.

 ### (JSON) related/id
-Returns a set of videos related to youtube-id rid` In the following format:
+Returns a set of videos related to youtube-id `id` In the following format:

-  * ytid - The ytid used in the query.
+  * `ytid` - The ytid used in the query.
-  * related - The list of related videos with the keys title and ytid.
+  * `related` - The list of related videos with the keys title and ytid.
-  * url - The url used for the query.
+  * `url` - The url used for the query.

 ### (JSON) remove/id
 REMOVES A PLAYLIST from the database with id <id>.